 Over 19,000 Arizona families and businesses have chosen to save money each month on their electric bills by installing a solar electric system.
 Today there are numerous options for going solar and the best place to start is with an AriSEIA Preferred Solar Installer (PSI).

 AriSEIA Preferred Solar Installers (PSI) represent the most qualified, professional, and ethical solar companies in our industry.
-Each PSI is licensed, bonded and insured, meets detailed technical training requirements and is committed to the highest ethical standards.
+Each Preferred Solar Installer is licensed, bonded, insured, meets rigorous technical training requirements and is committed to the highest ethical standards.

 Legislators passed and the Governor signed into law the renewable energy tax credit for manufacturers, Senate Bill 1484 or the so-called Apple bill.
 Also passed and signed was SB1413, the tax exemption on electricity sales for manufacturers bill.
 Essentially, manufacturers now pay no tax on their utility bills, which reduces the cost of electricity that would be offset by solar or other on-site generation equipment.
 While not so good for solar, this bill is good for economic development — it puts our electricity tax policy on par with that of other states that we compete with in attracting manufacturers to create jobs here.
 Some say more jobs means more prospective solar customers.